tainacan/tainacan-wiki/dev/internal-api.md

 ```

 Note that you can use the mapped attribute names to build your query, but it is just fine if you want to use the native WordPress names.
-The same can be achievied with attributes stored as post_meta:
+The same can be achieved with attributes stored as post_meta:

 ```php
 $repo = Tainacan\Repositories\Metadata::get_instance();